gustycooper/gustycooper.github.io/mydoc/mydoc_1_information_people_computers.md

 ## Computer Model

 A computer does not have a brain, but it does have memory to store information and it can have many programs, each of which can perform specialized operations that somewhat act as a brain.
 We will learn how to write Java programs in this course.
 We will create a simple **model of a computer**.
-A more complex model can be found in [Eck's Book](http://math.hws.edu/javanotes/c1/s1.html).
+A different view of this model can be found in [The Fetch Execute Cycle](http://math.hws.edu/javanotes/c1/s1.html) of David Eck's book.

 ![Computer Model](../images/computer_diagram.png "Computer Model")

 All computers follow our simple **model**.
 The Central Processing Unit (CPU) executes programs stored in memory, which is also called main memory or random access memory (RAM).
 The contents of RAM remain as long as the computer has power, but if you turn off the computer, the contents of RAM disappear.
 In order for the information to persist across power outages, the information is stored in seconday memory, which is either a hard disk drive or solid state memory.
 When you purchase a modern laptop, you most likely get 8 gigabytes (GB) of memory and a terabyte (1,000 gigabytes) of hard disk storage.
-When you purcahse a phone, the marketing terminology usually states a 64GB phone, which is referring to the secondary memory.
+A smart phone is a computer that adheres to this model.
+A smart phone has input, output, CPU, RAM, and secondary memory.
+When you purcahse a smart phone, the marketing terminology usually makes claims such as a 64GB phone, which is referring to the secondary memory.

-We want to write Java programs, which must be stored and run on a computer.
-Our Java programs will read input information, manipulate the information, and generate output information.
+We will learn to write Java programs, which must be stored in RAM and executed by the CPU.
+Java programs will read input information, manipulate the information, and generate output information.
 Our Java programs will consist of algorithms and data.
 The data is our information and the algorithms manipulate the data.
 The data we create will be in variables.
 Each variable will have a type.
 The algorithms will use assignment statements, expressions, method calls, conditional statements, and loop statements.
 All of this is what we want to understand.

 ## Computer Memory